 Go on a glacier hike

-You will need wear proper gear for the hike – good hiking boots and socks, a good snow jacket, hat, scarf and gloves and thermal underwear will all be necessary.
+You will need to wear proper gear for the hike – good hiking boots and socks, a good snow jacket, hat, scarf and gloves and thermal underwear will all be necessary.

 Visit an Estancia

-If you find yourself in Tierra del Fuego, you can head to Estancia Rolito, one of the very few working estancias – most in the region have now turned to being tourist attractions for the most part.
-It’s actually a bit out of the way, so you will need a guided tour to visit.
+If you find yourself in Tierra del Fuego, you can head to Estancia Rolito, one of the very few working estancias – most in the region are now tourist attractions for the most part.

 Finally, you also get to visit Estancia Cristina, which was once a ranch and it has currently been turned into a fabulous boutique hotel where it is great to spend a few nights.